paulocv/Rtrend-fluH/docs/setup_guide.md

 # Setup guide for Rtrend FluH model

 This document guides trough the process to setup the Rtrend FluH on your computer, including its dependencies.
-This process is tested for on MacOS.
+This process is tested for MacOS with Apple Silicon.

 Steps 1 and 2 require some installation and manual configuration.
 Once you reach Step 3, the repo will be downloaded, so it should be a matter of running the right scripts in the right order.